 1).
 Communication Channels will Need to be Different

 Efficient online and mobile communication channels are just a given.
 The use of technology platforms and applications that allow for greater productivity, project management and remote learning will also be quintessential for Gen Z.

 2).
 Highlight What a Company Has to Offer

 What’s in it for me (or WIIFM) will become something all employers will have to highlight.
 Besides, Gen Z want to make the world a better place and know that what they’re doing makes an impact to the community.
 To be attractive therefore, positions will need to have a clear purpose, development opportunities and strong leadership.

 In a society driven by virtual communications, Gen Z doesn’t believe that the traditional 9-5 office routine suits their needs.
 Given the role of technology and wealth of connectivity, Gen Z believe that they can remain connected regardless of where and when they work.
 Thus, workplace flexibility and remote working will become more prominent with their emergence in the workforce.

 SummaryIt’s clear that those in Gen Z have a fresh approach that is going to affect the workplace.
 Although there are similarities with Millennials, employers are going to have to make an effort to cater for the newest generation.
 Being forward thinking, embracing differences and making some adjustments will be key to getting the best out of Gen Z and boosting business productivity.

 What do you think the future of our business will look like?
-If you’d like to discuss this some more, or would like to request a copy of our ‘Future of Work’ whitepaper, get in touch with me.
+If you’d like to discuss this some more, get in touch with us here.